 |Unloading the 4Runner at home.
 Finally a place to work on it.|

 Our priorities have shifted.
 If the past two years has taught us anything, it's that the people around us are what makes us happy.
-With that being said, we miss our overland-family from our time on the road, but eventually more and more of them will make it this far east.
-We also miss our family in the Northwest along with Brenton's sister and her family who are living abroad, but as time rolls on we will be able to visit them and travel more.
-For now this is where we belong.
-We look forward to future (shorter) excursions, but we know that this is home and we are working hard to settle in.
+With that being said, we miss our travel-family that we met on the road, but hopefully more and more of them will make it East for a visit.
+We also miss our family in the Northwest along with Brenton's sister and her family who are living abroad.
+As time rolls on we will be able to visit them and travel again.
+For now this is where we are.
+We look forward to future “micro-adventures”, but this is home now and we are trying hard to settle in.

 |Bryon and Sarah of Exploring Elements, passing thru WNC.|